 Most peaceful community tank fish will make great partners for this plant, examples of them include:

-Water Sprites also make great additions for shrimp.
-Their fine leaves means that food and other particles may be caught in the leaves where the shrimp can eat them.
+Water Sprites also make great additions to shrimp.
+Their fine leaves mean that food and other particles may be caught in the leaves where the shrimp can eat them.

 Water Sprite Propagation